Arun-KS96/OPENLANE-Workshop/README.md

 Pin placement is a step in which we place the IO pins in the area between core and die.
 Pin placement uses the netlist information to find the appropriate location for a pin to be placed between core and die.
 After pin placement we place a blockage in the area between core and a die which ensures that there will be no logic cells accidently placed in this area.

-### Floorplanning with OpenLANE
+### Floorplanning with OpenLane

-To run floorplan in OpenLANE:
+To run floorplan in OpenLane:

   ![](/images/11.png)

-As with all other stages, the floorplanning will be run according to configuration settings in the design specific config.tcl file.
+As with all other stages, the floorplanning will be run according to configuration settings in the design specific _config.tcl_ file.
 The output the the floorplanning phase is a DEF file which describes core area and placement of standard cell SITES:

   ![](/images/12.png)

 ### Viewing Floorplan in Magic

 To view our floorplan in Magic we need to provide three files as input:

-  1. Magic technology file (sky130A.tech)
+  * _Magic technology file (sky130A.tech)_
-  2. Def file of floorplan
+  * _Def file of floorplan_
-  3. Merged LEF file
+  * _Merged LEF file_

   ![](/images/13.png)

   ![](/images/14.png)

 ### Placement

 The next step after floorplanning is placement.
 In this step, we place the logical cells i.e. flip-flop, AND gate etc. on the chip where we find the appropriate location.
-After running floorplanning in the OpenLane, we run the placement using "run_placement" command.
+After running floorplanning in the OpenLane, we run the placement using **"run_placement"** command.

 To do placement in OpenLANE:

   ![](/images/15.png)

 ### Viewing Placement in Magic